JacobTang06/PropertyPal/README.md

 **Required Features**

-- [ ] Login and Signup Functionality: Users must sign in to access house info and past house data they have saved.
+- [x] Login and Signup Functionality: Users must sign in to access house info and past house data they have saved.
-- [ ] Search Houses: Search bar that allows users to search up houses around their location and narrow down their search using filters.
+- [x] Search Houses: Search bar that allows users to search up houses around a specified location and narrow down their search using filters.
-- [ ] Liked Houses: Database that stores houses and house details the users have liked/pinned.
+- [x] Liked Houses: Database that stores houses and house details the users have liked/pinned.
 - [ ] House Details: Displays the details of the house when the user clicks on a specific house they are interested in.
-- [ ] House Statistics: Keeps track of liked houses statistics to provide house recommendations to the user.
+- [ ] House Recommendations: Keeps track of liked houses statistics and provides house recommendations to the user based on these stats.

 **Optional Features**